marcjofreProf/QLANproject/linuxPTPreadmeConf.txt

 # Probably P2P the synch intervals have to be order of magnitude larger than for E2E, due to the high amount of network trafficit generates.
 # P2P seems not to work with BBB (either slave or master)

-# delay_filter_length is very important to be sufficiently large to not have too much jitter but small enough so that time corrections in the different slaves happen at the same time - within the time slot of interest.
+# delay_filter_length is very important to be sufficiently large to not have too much jitter but small enough so that time corrections in the different slaves happen at the same time (better a low value, e.g. 25, rather than a large one) - within the time slot of interest.
 The jitter might come from the interconnecting interfaces in between and t the end-points (for instance a switch might add more jitter than a hub; better to use a PRP transparent switch)

 # Seems that P2P, either because of slave or master BBB, this inhibit_delay_req has to be 1; otherwise the master PTP indicates the message "received PDELAY_REQ without timestamp".
 But inhibiting this messages, makes the protocol not to work.
 # Maybe for frequency synchronization this inhibit_delay_req can be useful, since only one way packets from the master are needed to synchronize in frequency.